-For many people investing in stocks, they do so because of the substantial and rapid gains that they can get.
+Many people invest in stocks, they do so because of the substantial and rapid gains that they can get.
 Learn more reasons why other people invest in the stock market on this site here.
 You can grow your money even if you are sleeping, and you can have dividend income.
-Many investors get annual payments from profits, and they can use this sudden downpour to do more businesses, buy properties, or prepare for retirement.
+If want a dividend income approach, consider finding safe dividend stocks first.
+Many investors get annual payments from profits, and they can use this sudden downpour to do more business, buy properties, or prepare for retirement.

 However, if you are not sure about what you need to do, the process can be challenging, especially if the market is at its lowest.
 The good news is that going into investing should not be rocket science, and the overall process is simple.
 Provided that you only invest what you can afford to lose, know some strategies, and be willing to take the time to learn, you can get the success you need in this area sooner or later.

 While nothing is risk-free today, you can still get an average return of 7% annually after inflation if all goes well.
 This is for people who are into long-term investments and are patient enough to grow their money.
 With this said, here are some of the things that you need to know before investing in stocks.

 1. Stock Is Just One Of The Many Options Available